For December 2017

 Woven with Gods Love is the theme for this year’s WoGP retreat.
 Our lives are part of a tapestry that began at the dawn of time.
 God, the Master Weaver, drew in rich colours to create light and dark, seas and skies, earth, plants, animals.
 Then God did an amazing thing.
 In love, God wove people into this wonderful, ever-changing picture of life.

-We invite you to join us in this week so you may experience a deepening relationship with God.
+We invite you to join us for this week so you may experience a deepening relationship with God.
 The opening two-hour session will begin at 12:00 p.m. on Sunday, April 30, and will include instruction on praying scripture.
 The closing two-hour session will begin at 9:00 a.m. on Saturday, May 6th.

 We are not just part of God’s creation but are invited to be co-creators with the One who is Holy Mystery and Wholly Love.
-Through prayer we are drawn closer to the One who continues to weave with love.
+Through prayer, we are drawn closer to the One who continues to weave with love.